zikula/core/docs/Content/Categories/Dev/AbstractCategoryAssignment.md

 ## Implementation preconditions

-You need a existing doctrine2 entity to which you would like add categories support to.
+You need an existing Doctrine2 entity to which you would like add categories support to.
-In this guide we will use a `UserEntity`.
+In this guide we will use a `User`.

 ```php
 namespace Acme\YourBundle\Entity;